Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

-On Saturday, Seiya Suzuki (.477 on-base percentage in past 10 games, 121 points above season-long percentage) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:10 PM ET.
+On Sunday, Seiya Suzuki (hitting .359 in his past 10 games) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Brewers.
+He had a one-hit showing in his previous game (1-for-4) against the Brewers.

 Sportsbook Promo Codes